These wealth management apps can save your finances in 2022

-For real estate and fixed income plans, users can withdraw on maturity, and the shortest duration is three months.
-Meanwhile, for stocks plans, there is no lockup period therefore users can withdraw at any time.
+For real estate and fixed-income plans, users can withdraw on maturity, and the shortest duration is three months.
+Meanwhile, for stock plans, there is no lockup period therefore users can withdraw at any time.
 All withdrawal requests are processed within 24 hours.

 Founded by Solape Akinpelu, HerVest aims to bridge the $42 billion gender finance gap for urban and last-mile women in Nigeria with an emphasis on women in agriculture.

 With HerVest, women can save for short and long-term goals, make seamless fund transfers across different platforms and support other women while earning financial returns.
 As of press time, the female-focused wealth management app does not have an investment plan so users can only save but the minimum investment is ₦5,000 with a 20% ROI in four months.

 Say you fund a female-owned, Irish potato farm for N25,000 at an interest rate of 10% in 5 months, your money will grow at 2% every month.
 With HerVest, your interest accrues daily and compounds monthly. - HerVest

 All HerVest funds are held and managed by FBNQuest Trustees Limited, a member of FBN Holdings.
 FBNQuest Trustees Limited is regulated by the Securities and Exchange Commission (SEC).

 FundBae offers an easy-to-use application that offers flexible savings and higher interest rates on their savings offering up to 15% interest per annum relative to a traditional bank account.